-Other charities hope to share in the thrill we get from buying something new by asking donors to bring new toys for kids in need.
 The following annual holiday programs accept donations of new, unwrapped toys, which they pass on to little ones for Christmas:

-Originally published November 17, 2011
+Post originally published November 17, 2011